 The Santa Fe County Housing Authority was created on November 17, 1972 and remains one of the largest landlords in Santa Fe.
-The Housing Authority currently manages 200 public housing units and 241 Housing Choice Vouchers (previously called Section 8).
-The Housing Authority also manages a Housing Choice Voucher Homeownership Program, Family Self-Sufficiency Program (FSS), and the Capital Fund Program (CFP).
+The Housing Authority currently manages 198 public housing units and 307 Housing Choice Vouchers between its various voucher programs.
+The Housing Authority also manages a Housing Choice Voucher Homeownership Program, Resident Opportunities and Self-Sufficiency Program (ROSS), Family Self-Sufficiency Program (FSS), and the Capital Fund Program (CFP).
 The Housing Authority’s budget primarily consists of rental income and subsidies provided by the U.S. Department of Housing and Urban Development.

 To qualify for housing assistance, families must qualify as low income (below 80 percent of the area median income).
 The income limits that are published annually in the Federal Register dictate what these figures are and will determine income eligibility.

 The Housing Authority has also implemented a Working Family Preference.
 Applicants who have been working a minimum of 24 hours per week at minimum wage for the previous 6 months qualify for the preference.
 Applicants who are attending school full-time (12 credit hours per semester) or who are participating in a self-sufficiency program also receive the preference.

 Families who are determined to be elderly, handicapped or disabled also receive a preference.